mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

    The PrestaShop admin.
    *Note: You will need this username to login into your new of PrestaShop blog, please write this down.*

-*  **Password:**
-   The PrestaShop admins default password.
-   *Note: You will need this password to login into your new PrestaShop blog, please write this down.*